farisT/ReactStack/README.md

 ## Getting Started

-Clone this repo into a clean folder.
+Clone this repo into a clean folder and run npm install in both the root folder and the client folder.

 ### Development